 Additionally, the string release on these models is much easier than they are with their battery-operated counterparts.
 Not much manual adjustment is needed for use.
 However, there is a downside to using these corded trimmers outside during bad weather.
 Depending on the type of storm at hand, these trimmers can cause electrical sparks during heavy rain.

-Cordless trimmers, on the other hand, avoid this concern.
-Such a battery string trimmer can be recharged over time.
-While they offer a lesser chance of tripping on cords, they also have a few downsides.
-These batteries only last for about 15 to 20 minutes at a time.
+Cordless trimmers, on the other hand, can be moved around freely.
+Battery-powered string trimmers just need to be fully charged before a job.
+While you won't need to worry about tripping over power cords, they also have a few downsides.
+Most batteries (exclusing Lithium-Ion batteries) only last about 15 to 20 minutes at a time.
 For people who have larger yards, this situation might not be ideal.
 Therefore, paying close attention to the size of the yard being cared for is probably the best indicator of which weed eater to choose.

-The best battery powered weed eater will end up being quieter than some corded models, but they short-change users on the amount of time they can be used.
+The best battery-powered weed eater will end up being quieter than some corded models, but they short-change users on the amount of time they can be used.
 A few batteries might be needed to power through certain yard sizes, and waiting for the batteries to charge over time can be a pain.
-Therefore, a person needs to be willing to test their patience and do a larger yard in sections before completely finishing it with a battery trimmer.
+Therefore, a person needs to be willing to test their patience and do a larger yard in sections before completely finishing it with a cordless trimmer.

 Once the battery in these trimmers dies beyond the chance of no longer holding a charge, they need to be disposed of properly.
 Most of these batteries are lithium-ion-powered, so they cannot simply be thrown away in the trash.
 They have to go through a specific recycling process before they are completely gotten rid of.
 Additionally, replacing these batteries incurs a decent cost over time – one that would not be present with the purchase of a corded electric trimmer.